-Advanced Product Quality Planning (APQP): High level automotive process for product realization, from design through production part approval.
+Advanced Product Quality Planning (APQP): A high-level automotive process for product realization, from design through production part approval.

-Adverse event: Healthcare term for any event that is not consistent with the desired, normal or usual operation of the organization; also known as a sentinel event.
+Adverse event: A healthcare term for any event that is not consistent with the desired, normal or usual operation of the organization; also known as a sentinel event.

 Affinity diagram: A management tool for organizing information (usually gathered during a brainstorming activity).

 New!
 Agile: Shorthand for agile project management.
 This is a type of software project management that focuses on early delivery of business value, continuous improvement of a project’s product and processes, scope flexibility, team input and delivering well-tested products that reflect customer needs.